sathanas65/deb12-i3/README.md

 I want a minimal UI that provides exactly what is required, without installing a bloated or more limited desktop environment or a derivitive distribution with packages I do not need or want.
 I like a dark UI, but with some colorful accents, with emphasis on purple.
 Most of the packages enabled in the install script by default conform to the theme/icons, and get along well together.
 Alternative options were provided for your convenience.

 Some non-FOSS packages are included.
 My goal is to use FOSS wherever practical.
 I welcome suggestions for FOSS alternatives.

+Still in progress: custom dashboard layout, distrobox, Scrcpy 2.0, mullvad vpn scripts, PeaZip, Vim/Neovim, Cryptomator, keepassxc

+Next distro of choice to customize: Nixos with either swayfx or Hyprland

 Documentation
 -------------